anaelm1/SQL_MOVIES_PROJECT/README.md

 # IMDb Movie Explorer: A SQL Portfolio Project

 ## 📘 Overview
 This project explores the IMDb dataset, focusing on movies only.
 It answers 10 analytical questions using PostgreSQL and showcases SQL capabilities across filtering, joins, aggregation, subqueries, and string manipulation.
+The dataset we are working on is of (exact figure)

 ## 🛠️ Tools Used
 - PostgreSQL (via VS Code)